Arowoogun/GAN-Synthetic-Data/README.md

 * **Electrical Resistivity (Res)**
 * **Undrained Shear Strength (Su)**

-The trained generator is used to produce synthetic observations that can augment the original dataset and support  machine-learning applications.
+The trained generator produces synthetic observations that augment the original dataset and support  machine-learning applications.
 This work is associated with research on predicting undrained shear strength from **Towed Transient Electromagnetic (Towed-TEM) resistivity data** and sparse **Cone Penetration Test (CPT)** measurements.

 ---